Venezuela urged to accept migration crisis humanitarian aid

 Of the 13 countries meeting in Quito, only Venezuela's left-wing ally Bolivia refused to sign the document, while the Dominican Republic was unable to do so immediately for administrative reasons.

+"I think we're sending an important message to the millions of Venezuelans travelling around our region," said Chile's director of consular affairs and immigration, Raul Sanhueza.

+"We're telling them that we're going to accept their expired documents for migratory purposes."

-According to the United Nations, some 1.6 million people have left Venezuela since 2015.
+According to the United Nations, some 1.6 million people have left Venezuela since 2015, although Maduro claimed on Monday that just 600,000 have emigrated over the last two years.

 The country is suffering a fourth year of recession, while the International Monetary Fund says inflation will reach one million percent this year.